trustify/oroplatform-mass-update-bundle/Resources/doc/index.md

 Trustify Mass Update Extension
 ==============================

-How to enable Mass Update
+How to enable
 -------------------------

 This feature provides a way to mass edit entities, let’s say Contacts or Cases.

-To enable this feature for any entity you need to go to top level menu System -> Entities -> Entity Management -> select some entity to edit -> find checkbox "Is Mass Update Action Enabled” on the page and check it to enable -> and then press "Save and Close” green button on top right corner.
+To enable this feature for an entity you need to go to top level menu System -> Entities -> Entity Management -> select some entity to edit -> find checkbox "Is Mass Update Action Enabled” on the page and check it to enable -> and then press "Save and Close” green button on top right corner.

-How to Use Mass Update
+How to Use
 ----------------------

 On the entity list (grid) page for the entity the feature was enabled for, you'll see checkboxes on each row.
 Select a few entities and on the top right corner of the grid you'll see a gear button, by pressing on it - you'll see available mass actions, one of them - "Bulk Edit".